zenml-io/zenml/docs/book/guides/deploy_to_production.md

 ---
-description: Swap out local stack for Airflow stack to get to a production pipeline.
+description: Swap out local stack for a cloud-based stack to get pipelines running in production.
 ---

 # Deploy Pipelines to Production

-## Stack
+When users want to run pipelines in production, all they need to do is swap out their `local` stack with a cloud-based stack, which you can configure.

 A stack is made up of the following three core components: